WeR-stats/workshops/setup_cloud_machine_data_science/README.md

     python3 -m pip install --user -r python_libraries.lst
     ~~~

-Some packages needs to be installed separately:
+Finally, some libraries are already packaged in Ubuntu 18.04 and can be installed directly from the terminal:
   - **shogun**:
     ~~~
     sudo add-apt-repository ppa:shogun-toolbox/stable